 Month: August 2017

-David, who was mentioned last week, just sent a link on the subject of unhelpful business language.
-It was a review of the book, Who Touched Base in My Thought Shower: A Treasury of Unbearable Office Jargon by Stephen Poole.
+A friend sent a review for a book on unhelpful business jargon, titled, Who Touched Base in My Thought Shower: A Treasury of Unbearable Office Jargon by Stephen Poole.

 David* and that is his real name, once told me that some of his colleagues would rather die than say ‘we’ve stuffed it up.’
 Instead, catchy phrases were used to paper over the cracks of reality.
 We’re not failing.
 We’re restructuring.
 We’re not looking at why we’re in such a mess.
 We’re conducting an …